microtony/splash-art-puzzles/README.md

 Sliding puzzles made of splash arts!
 Featuring 8 different levels (difficulties), click on tiles adjacent to the empty space to solve it.
 Unlock new skins and the next difficulty for the champion by solving the highest unlocked level.
 Alternatively, verify your League of Legends account to unlock levels and skins using your in-game Champion Mastery levels!

 Guests starts with Level 0 for every champion.
 Verification can be done by adding a code to one of the mastery pages.
 Levels 6 and 7 can only be unlocked by solving level 5 and 6 respectively until Champion Mastery levels 6 and 7 are introduced.
+Skin unlock levels are generated pseudo-randomly.

 * Level 0: 3 x 2
 * Level 1: 4 x 3